BMW i3: Battery, range, and economy

 Range and economy varies depending on the presence of the range extending internal combustion engine and larger batteries fitted to later models:

 With these ratings the all-electric BMW i3 was the most fuel efficient EPA-certified vehicle sold in the United States of all years regardless of fuel type until November 2016, when it was surpassed by the Hyundai Ioniq Electric, rated at 136 MPGe (25 kWh/100 mi).
 Similarly, the i3 REx in 2014 was the most efficient EPA-certified current year vehicle with a gasoline engine, replacing the Chevrolet Volt.

 In July 2016, BMW released the 2017 model year (MY) BMW i3 with an improved 94 Ah (33 kWh) battery pack, 50% more capacity than the previous model, resulting in an increase of its range to 114 mi under the EPA cycle, an increase of 33 mi over the 60 Ah variant.
 The 94 Ah battery gave a range of 300 km under the NEDC test.
 The i3 94 Ah combined fuel economy rating is 118 MPG-e, down from 124 MPG-e for the model with the 60 Ah battery.

 The 2017 BMW i3 REx with the larger 94 Ah battery has an EPA-rated range of 97 mi, and combined fuel economy rating is 111 MPG-e.
 The range using the gasoline-powered engine increased to 83 mi from 78 mi in the previous versions.

-The battery rating was again increased in 2018 to 120 Ah, which results in a total capacity of 42.2kWh.
+The battery rating was again increased in 2018 to 120 Ah, which results in a total capacity of 42.2 kWh.
 The 2019 BMW i3 REx with 120 Ah battery has an EPA-rated battery-only range of 126 mi, a combined gas and electric range of 200 mi miles, and a combined fuel economy rating of 100 MPG-e.